Danny Boy (rapper)

 In 2016, O'Connor, who is a lifelong fan of S. E. Hinton's book The Outsiders and its film adaptation by Francis Ford Coppola, bought the house used in the film located in Tulsa, Oklahoma.
 He turned it into a museum named The Outsiders House Museum, that contains much of the book and film memorabilia.
-For his effort preserving a cultural landmark he received a key to the city.
+For his efforts preserving a cultural landmark, he received a key to the city.

 Early life

 O'Connor was born in Brooklyn, New York City, on December 12, 1968.
-His father was incarcerated when O’Connor was two months old.
-O’Connor and his mother moved to Los Angeles when he was six.
-When O’Connor was seventeen his father, a homeless alcoholic, was murdered by someone who poured gasoline on him to set him on fire.
-During that time O’Connor was in a gang involved in petty crimes, and he was placed on probation.
+He explained, that his father was incarcerated when O'Connor was two months old.
+O'Connor and his mother moved to Los Angeles when he was six.
+When O'Connor was seventeen, his father, a homeless alcoholic, was murdered by someone who poured gasoline on him to set him on fire.
+During that time O'Connor was in a gang involved in petty crimes, and he was placed on probation.

 Career

 1990–1992: Founding House of Pain and breakthrough

-In 1990, O'Connor got together with fellow rapper Erik Schrody (Everlast) who had just released a rap album called Forever Everlasting (1990), that didn't have much success.
+In 1990, O'Connor got together with fellow rapper Erik Schrody (Everlast) who had just released a rap album called Forever Everlasting (1990), that did not have much success.
 O'Connor knew Schrody when he went to William Howard Taft High School in Woodland Hills, California (1984–1986), and various hip hop event they attended in their teens.
 Both of Irish descent, they decided to make a hip hop group with this identity.
 While hanging out at O'Connor's home, Schrody noticed a cassette with the title House of Pain, which was a demo of a Punk group O'Connor tried to put together.
 Schrody really liked the name and felt they should re-use as their name.
-Schrody brought in his former DJ Leor Diamant (DJ Lethal), who actually of Latvian descent, and House of pain was created.
+Schrody brought in his former DJ Leor Diamant (DJ Lethal), who is actually of Latvian descent, and House of Pain was created.
 While in House of Pain, O'Connor acted as the hype man, second emcee, art director and the graphic artist of the group.
 After they recorded a demo, for which O'Connor designed the cover, that created a bidding war among labels.
 The label they chose was Tommy Boy Records, who credits O'Connor's art work to have initially caught their attention.